top of page

 2024/In-Press

-Fujita, K., Le, P.Q., Scholer, A.A., & Miele, D.B. (in press).
-The metamotivation approach: Insights into the regulation of motivation and beyond.
-Social and Personality Psychology Compass.
+Fujita, K., Scholer, A.A., & Miele, D.B. (in press).
+Metamotivation: The regulation of motivation in self-control.
+Current Opinion in Psychology.

 Miele, D.B., Scholer, A.A., & Higgins, E.T. (in press).
 Motivation and performance: A dynamic systems approach.
 In D.E.
 Carlston, K. Hugenburg, & K. Johnson (Eds).
 The Oxford Handbook of Social Cognition, Volume 2.
 Oxford: Oxford University Press.